bstavel/dictator_data_analysis/README.md

 ## Regions

 Will we run eletrodes that are partly in the wm in their notes?
 What percentage cut-off should we use?
 Some subjects look like they were run on an old system and don't have the full brain atlas information, can we rerun them?
+Should I add the cingulate?

 Here is the first pass numbers for ofc and insula across subjects: